 There’s no doubt that apples and fall go hand in hand.
 From cider and spreads to pies and breads, the options are endless when it comes to your autumn-inspired menu.
 Apple crisps or tarts with ice cream are always a crowd-pleasing dessert, and apple muffins do the trick either in a standalone or balanced breakfast.

 If you’re looking for other ways to include apple, consider a glaze for entrée with pork chops or chicken.
 The flavor not only brings out that fall feeling, but it pairs nicely with both sweet and savory sides.
 For side dishes, think about whipping up a refreshing apple slaw or salad that goes with ingredients like cabbage, cranberries and cinnamon.
 What about the drink menu?
-Forbes’ Aly Walansky recently listed some delicious fall cocktails, which included many options featuring some sort of apple flavor.
+Delish recently listed some delicious fall cocktails, which included a fair amount of apple-based concoctions.

 While apples take the prize for the classic Fall fruit, pears are also a great addition to any Autumn menu.
 Think pear tarts, pear pear salads with maple vinaigrette or a pear sangria for an after-dinner drink.
 You’ll also find unique options such as a roasted pear crumble or a pear chia seed pudding.
 If you serve breakfast, try out a pear, maple and pecan oatmeal.

 Blood oranges give a bittersweet taste each dish.
 Using this fruit in your salads, drinks and even as sauces can add the hint of Autumn comfort you want.
 Try to add a blood orange and pomelo marmalade to the menu as well as blood orange champagne cocktails and more.
 Want to get creative?
 Include a sorbet or ice cream made with this Fall fruit.